 Because so much of the grade is dependent on working with others, we will have a discussion in the first class about grouping.
-First, will you want to stay with the same group (likely two or three) for the whole semester, or shall I arrange for you to switch groups between the three assignments?
-Second, shall you evaluate group members for relative contributions, so that the excellent leader gets rewarded and the slacker downgraded?
+You will evaluate group members for relative contributions, so that the excellent leader gets rewarded and the slacker downgraded.
 I have previously set evaluations to range from a low of 80% and a high of 120%, this makes a huge difference in your grade.